alphagov/paas-cf/README.md

     * For vagrant bootstrap concourse-lite: `cd vagrant && vagrant ssh`
     * [For deployer concourse](#ssh-to-deployed-concourse-and-microbosh)
  2. Get the password from `atc` arguments: `ps -fea | sed -n 's/.*--basic-auth[-]password \([^ ]*\).*/\1/p'`

+## Overnight deletion of environments

+In order to avoid unnecessary costs in AWS, there is some logic to stop environments and VMs at night:

+ * **Terminate vagrant concourse-lite VM**: concourse-lite will have a pipeline `self-terminate` which will be triggered at night and terminate the concourse-lite vagrant instance.

+ * **Delete Cloud Foundry deployment**: The `deploy-cloudfoundry` pipeline includes a job called `destroy` which will be triggered every night to delete the specific deployment.

+In all cases, to prevent this from happening, you can simply pause the pipelines or its resources or jobs.

+Note that the *concourse deployer* and *microbosh* VMs will be kept running.